What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 Largo di Torre Argentina

-What’s more, Largo di Torre Argentina is home to the oldest cat sanctuary in Rome.
-You can go in to pet the resident cats, buy a small souvenir from the in-house gift shop, and even make a donation to support the care of cats.
+You can visit the Largo di Torre Argentina cat sanctuary to pet the resident cats, buy a small souvenir from the in-house gift shop, and even make a donation to support the care of cats.
+Make sure to visit the official website for the exact opening hours.

 Tiber Island